Scattering Problem in Bose-Einstein Condensates with Magnetic Domain Wall: Scattering problem

 Figure \ref{fig40} presents the intriguing case of $\Theta = 4\pi$.
 Here, the ground-state wavefunction in the rotated spin frame differs significantly from the $\Theta = 2\pi$ case.
-Remarkably, the effective spin rotation in the original laboratory frame is $0$ rather than $4\pi$, reflecting a competition between kinetic and Zeeman energies.
+The effective spin rotation in the $S_z$-$S_x$ plane is $0$ rather than $4\pi$.
 With identical spin orientation on both sides, the system becomes nearly transparent for excitations below the Zeeman threshold ($E < \hbar\Omega_0$).
-However, the mismatch between the imposed spin twist and the Zeeman field orientation generates a comb-like density modulation within the domain wall.
-In the case of phonon incidence, this structure induces two pronounced Fano-like resonances below threshold \cite{Miroshnichenko2010,Vicencio2007,yasir2016controlled,Zheng2018}, visible as sharp dips in the transmitted phonon probability $|A'_1|^2$ and corresponding peaks in the reflected phonon probability $|A_2|^2$.
-In the energy region above the Zeeman threshold, the particle reflection and transmission probabilities display a nonmonotonic dependence on energy, which differs from the behavior observed for the previously considered twist-angle cases.
-In the case of particle incidence, the energy dependence of the particle reflection and transmission probabilities is similar to the earlier scenarios, except that the particle reflection probability no longer approaches zero at the highest energy considered.
+Similar to the previous case, the mismatch between the spin and the Zeeman field twist leads to a comb-like density modulation, inducing two Fano-like resonances below threshold.
+In the energy region above the Zeeman threshold, the transition between collective (phonon) and single-particle excitations is further suppressed compared to the $\Theta = 3\pi$ case.
+For particle incidence, the reflection coefficient $R_{\text{PT}}$ decreases with energy and the transmission coefficient $T_{\text{PT}}$ increases with energy, like the behavior shown in Figure \ref{fig30}.